sebastiandev/zipper/README.md

 It was born out of the necessity of a compression library that would be reliable, simple and flexible.
 By flexibility I mean supporting all kinds of inputs and outputs, but specifically been able to compress into memory instead of been restricted to file compression only, and using data from memory instead of just files as well.

-### Features
+# Features

 - [x] Create zip in memory.
 - [x] Allow files, vector and generic streams as input to zip.
 - [x] File mappings for replacing strategies (overwrite if exists or use alternative name from mapping).
 - [x] Password protected zip (EAS).
 - [x] Multi platform.

-### TODO

-- [x] Protection against [Zip Slip](https://github.com/sebastiandev/zipper/issues/33) has been added in this v2.x.y branch but not fully tested by unit tests.
+- [x] Protection against [Zip Slip](https://github.com/sebastiandev/zipper/issues/33) has been added in this v2.x.y branch.
-- [x] Write non-regression tests and improve the GitHub workflow (CI).

-### :warning: Security Notice
+- [x] Non-regression tests.

+**:warning: Security Notice**

 - Zipper currently follows an outdated (and probably vulnerable) version of the https://github.com/Lecrapouille/minizip library.
 - While some fixes have been added this lib may be still vulnerable to ZipSlip attack and mitigations should be put in place by Zipper's users.

-### Getting Started
+# Getting Started

-#### Compiling
+## Compiling

 Compilation is made with the following steps: